bailey-lab/coatswga/README.md

 ```
 swga3 -h
 ```
-You will also need to install `bedtools`, available [here](https://bedtools.readthedocs.io/en/latest/)

 ## Usage
 It is recommended to copy the `params.json` file and fill it out with the desired hyperparameters.
 Command line options can be used but they are not saved and are far less efficient.